Be found at the exact moment they are searching. Sign up and Get Listed

 If you have any questions or would like information regarding disability accommodations, please contact us.

 Robert T. Muller, PhD, CPsych, trained at Harvard, was on the faculty at the University of Massachusetts and is a professor at York University in Toronto.
 Dr. Muller is a Fellow of the International Society for the Study of Trauma & Dissociation (ISSTD) for his work on trauma treatment.

 His recently-released, Trauma and the Struggle to Open Up was awarded the 2019 ISSTD award for the year's best written work on trauma, and his award-winning bestseller, Trauma and the Avoidant Client, has been translated widely.

 As lead investigator on several multi-site programs to treat interpersonal trauma, Dr. Muller has lectured internationally (Australia, U.K., Europe, U.S.), and has been the keynote speaker at mental health conferences in New Zealand and Canada.
 He founded an online magazine, The Trauma & Mental Health Report, that is now visited by over 100,000 readers a year.
 With over 25 years in the field, he practices in Toronto.

-Note: This webinar draws on clinical material from Dr. Muller's new psychotherapy book: Trauma & the Struggle to Open Up: From Avoidance to Recovery & Growth, Norton Press, 2018.
+Note: This webinar draws on clinical material from Dr. Muller's book: Trauma & the Struggle to Open Up: From Avoidance to Recovery & Growth, Norton Press, 2018.
 The book complements the webinar, providing material for attendees to further their learning.